-21. Availability of Court or Other Administrative Proceedings
+22. Availability of Court or Other Administrative Proceedings

-21.1 The RRDRP is not intended as an exclusive procedure and does not preclude individuals from seeking remedies in courts of law, including, as applicable, review of an Expert Determination as to liability.
+22.1 The RRDRP is not intended as an exclusive procedure and does not preclude individuals from seeking remedies in courts of law, including, as applicable, review of an Expert Determination as to liability.
+All procedures for the review or challenge of any determination of liability or remedies in this RRDPR are cumulative and not intended to be to the exclusion of any other form or challenge provided herein.

+22.2 In those cases where a Party submits documented proof to the Provider that a Court action involving the same parties, facts and circumstances as the RRDRP was instituted prior to the filing date of the Complaint in the RRDRP, the Provider shall suspend or terminate the RRDRP.

-21.2 The parties are encouraged, but not required to participate in informal negotiations and/or mediation at any time throughout the dispute resolution process but the conduct of any such settlement negotiation is not, standing alone, a reason to suspend any deadline under the proceedings.
+22.3 The parties are encouraged, but not required to participate in informal negotiations and/or mediation at any time throughout the dispute resolution process but the conduct of any such settlement negotiation is not, standing alone, a reason to suspend any deadline under the proceedings.